grig23/primetime.en/help/programming/browser-tvsdk-2.4/content-playback-options-browser-tvsdk/mediaplayer-initialize-for-video/t-psdk-browser-tvsdk-2.4-media-resource-load.md

 ---
 description: Load a resource by directly instantiating a MediaResource and loading the video content to be played.
-seo-description: Load a resource by directly instantiating a MediaResource and loading the video content to be played.
-seo-title: Load a media resource in the MediaPlayer
 title: Load a media resource in the MediaPlayer
-uuid: ac31ccfe-161d-41a2-9a6e-38fae11ceab5
 ---

 # Load a media resource in the MediaPlayer {#load-a-media-resource-in-the-mediaplayer}